sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-parquet.rst

 Below is the workflow.
 It does the following:

 * Reads transaction dataset.
-* save parquet to specified location.
+* save parquet to the specified location.

 .. figure:: ../../_assets/user-guide/read-write/10.PNG
    :alt: readwrite